kvandeynze/HMMSTR/README.md

   <summary> Basic Use: Single Plasmid Target </summary>

 ### Basic Use: Single Plasmid Target
 Here, we run HMMSTR on a sequence file containing nanopore reads from a plasmid construct with variable copies of an AAAAG repeat motif.
 Since these are plasmid contructs, we wrote our input tsv file ```AAAAG_input.txt``` by setting the prefix column to the 200bp upstream sequnce directly flanking the AAAAG repeat from the known backbone sequence and set the suffix column with the downstream flanking sequence.
-For this example, we will use all default parameters with the exception of ```--output_hist``` and ```--max_peaks```.
+For this example, we will use all default parameters with the exception of ```--output_plots```, ```--max_peaks```, and ```--output_labelled_seqs```.
 ```
 hmmstr targets_tsv AAAAG_input.txt ./tutorial_1 AAAAG_11012021_3000_sample.fasta --max_peaks 3 --output_plots --output_labelled_seqs
 ```